caruizdiaz/kamailio-ws/README.md

 - you have to create valid users using, preferably, "kamctl add ..."
 - RTP ports should be open in range 30k-35k, inclusive
 - I used jssip as webrtc SIP UA: http://tryit.jssip.net/
-- Always disable video before placing a call from jssip UA
+- Always disable video before placing a call from jssip UA (sometimes, it works)
 - Tested with Chrome, FF, and Opera
 - Remember to also change the record_route_preset() value
 - I tested calls between: